Plain English Summary

 Where is the study run from?

-Households of three Nigerian states: Jigawa, Ekiti and Enugu.
+Households of two Nigerian states: Ekiti and Enugu.

 When is the study starting and how long is it expected to run for?

 Initial information will be collected in October 2014.
 Program implementation is expected to start right after data collection is finished in each local government authorities in each of the two states.
-Final data collection is expected to start in March 2016.
-The study is expected to end in December 2016.
+Final data collection is expected to start in October 2017.
+The study is expected to end on 30/06/2018.

 Who is funding the study?